The Siege at Ruby Ridge

 The Siege at Ruby Ridge is a 1996 drama television film directed by Roger Young and written by Lionel Chetwynd about the confrontation between the family of Randy Weaver and the US federal government at Ruby Ridge in 1992.
 It was based on the book Every Knee Shall Bow by reporter Jess Walter.
-It originally aired as a two-part CBS miniseries entitled Ruby Ridge: An American Tragedy on May 19 and May 21, 1996.
+It originally aired as a two-part CBS miniseries titled Ruby Ridge: An American Tragedy on May 19 and May 21, 1996.
 The miniseries was edited together to become the film The Siege at Ruby Ridge.

+Plot summary

+Based on the events of the Ruby Ridge standoff, the film follows Randy and Vicki Weaver who begin as stereotypical Iowa citizens, religious, friendly, and with strong family ties, who begin to adopt apocalyptic views.
+They move to Idaho as they become convince of a "Zionist One World Conspiracy" and become involved with Aryan Nations.
+Randy becomes entangled in gun trafficking which leads to a siege of Weaver's property by overzealous federal agents in which Sammy and Vicki are killed.